 Apple tree growing info also advises not to plant the trees near the woods or streams.
 Both of these environments can ruin the tree.
 Growing an apple tree requires full sunshine.
 You will know when to grow apple trees when you can actually dig the hole necessary to plant the tree.
 Obviously, springtime is best, but make sure the ground is good and thawed.

-When growing an apple tree, you can fertilize.
-Just do not fertilize while you are planting it because you can burn the roots out.
+When caring for an apple tree, you can add fertilizer.
+Just do not fertilize while you are planting it because you can burn the roots.
 Wait until the plant has established itself and then feed it according to the instructions on your fertilizer.
 Most of the time, if your soil has the proper pH, you won’t need to fertilize your apple trees.